honungsburk/thecrimsonking/src/IWhishICouldJustDieIWishIWasAlive.markdown

 the quartet to orchestrate the coup
 on human life with all its joy and chore
 and sing it out on a bittersweet adieu!
-That twists one's heart as if it caught the flu,
+That twists one's heart as if it caught the flu.
-like a stray comment that hit you in the side,
+Like a stray comment that hit you in the side,
-and poured you on the rocks—starving for advice.
+and poured you on the rocks — starving for advice.
 I wish I could just die; I wish I was alive.

 Don't you hear the cosmic dancers rave and play?